aniktanims/aniktanims/README.md

 - Network and Communication Systems

 ### 🏛️ **University Excellence**
 **North South University** is Bangladesh's leading private university, renowned for its rigorous Computer Science program and industry-focused curriculum.
-Graduated with **80%** - demonstrating strong academic performance and deep technical expertise.
+Graduated with **A Grade** - demonstrating strong academic performance and deep technical expertise.

 </div>